Toshimichi0915/anti-proguard/README.md

 > Not just for anti-proguard

-This is a simple deobfuscation tools, which can be used for any jar file without any configuration.
+This is a simple deobfuscation tool, which can be used for any jar file without any configuration.

 ## Usage